 Amateur clubs met with meager success in Chicago in 1868 and 1869.
 The Atlantics disbanded as well, leaving the city little baseball to boast about.
 Another western club, though, soon took center stage in baseball circles, broadening the game’s appeal and reigniting Chicago’s pride as a western city and in its baseball.

 The sport’s first openly-declared professional squad, Cincinnati’s Red Stockings, dominated baseball in 1869 in the west and east.
 This impelled Chicago to amass a squad of the best talent available regardless of cost.
 The amateur ideal surely wasn’t going to get Chicago what it so dearly craved—respect from and bragging rights over the east.

 The dapper crew proved to be a strong nine; in fact, they won all 30 contests they played through July 2, although most of their opponents were second-rate.
 In mid-June, the White Stockings took off for an extended tour, their first, which saw them play strong squads from Cleveland, Buffalo, Rochester, Syracuse, Troy, Boston, New York, Philadelphia, Baltimore, and Washington, D.C.
-They defeated the Eckfords and Unions— clubs they had previously decimated by signing their top players—but fell to the toughest eastern nines: the Atlantics of Brooklyn and twice to both the Mutuals of New York and Athletics of Philadelphia.
-They even fell to Harvard and to the Unions.
+They defeated the Eckfords and Unions—clubs they had previously decimated by signing their top players—but fell to the toughest eastern nines: the Atlantics of Brooklyn and twice to both the Mutuals of New York and Athletics of Philadelphia.
+They even dropped a game to Harvard and then lost another to the Unions.